 Did we move out of our 300 square foot apartment and follow the American dream?

 Our friends bought their first homes.
 Did we?

 No!
 We stayed in our tiny studio apartment and became minimalists accidentally.
 How long were we there?
-Almost 10 years!
+The minimalist mindset help us stay there for almost 10 years!